stmilne/icds_docs/docs/handling-data/file-storage.md

 ## Archive storage

 To store infrequently-used files, low-cost archive storage can be purchased.
-Files in archive cannot be used or access in place and are only accessible via the [Globus][globus] web interface, so access is not quick or convenient.
+Files in archive cannot be used or accessed in place, so access is neither quick nor convenient.
+The [Globus][globus] web interface is the only way to access these files.

 Archive quota limits are: